Piper Kelly

-Piper Kelly (born October 3, 1999) is an American competition climber who specializes in competition speed climbing.
+Piper Kelly (born October 3, 1999) is an American professional rock climnber who specializes in competition speed climbing.
 She won a gold medal in her event at the 2023 Pan American Games and qualified for the 2024 US Olympic Team.

 Early life and education

 Kelly was born on October 3, 1999, in Indianapolis, began climbing at age seven, and began competing in climbing at age 12.
 After graduating from Irvington Prep Academy in Indianapolis, she majored in exercise science as a student at Xavier University in Cincinnati, Ohio.
 She credits her small class sizes at Xavier for allowing her to focus on the biomechanics of climbing in her studies.
 She graduated in 2023, with minors in psychology and Spanish.

 Competition results

+At the 2026 USA Climbing National Championships, Piper earned her fourth silver medal.
+She previously took silver at the 2018, 2019, and 2022 U.S. National Championships, and added a bronze medal in 2021.

 At the 2023 Pan American Games, Kelly claimed the gold medal in the women's speed climbing event and qualified for the 2024 Summer Olympics.
 During the gold medal race, the top seed, her teammate Emma Hunt, suffered a false start in the final race.
 Kelly had to re-run the race alone after the false start, achieving her personal best official time of 7.52 seconds.
 As of 2024, her ranking from IFSC World Cup events places her 9th in the world among women speed climbers.

-At the 2019 USA Climbing Sport and Speed Open National Championships Kelly earned the silver medal.

 At the 2018 International Federation of Sport Climbing (IFSC) Pan American Championship in Guayaquil, Ecuador, she won the speed championships at the senior level.

 As a youth competitor, Kelly placed first in the Junior category at the 2017 Pan American Youth Climbing Championships in Montreal, Canada.

 After repeated shoulder dislocations, she took a break from competing for nearly two years beginning in 2020 for shoulder surgery.